How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Add a column in the middle of a SQL Server table

-Adding a new column to an SQL Server table using the ALTER TABLE command or dbForge Studio typically results in the column being appended to the end of the table.
-However, there may be situations where you need to insert a new column in the middle of existing columns.
+Adding a new column to a SQL Server table typically results in the column being appended to the end of the table.
+However, there may be situations where you need to insert a new column between existing columns.
 Let us look at how it can be achieved in dbForge Studio for SQL Server.

 Note